AdyGCode/SaaS-FED-Notes/2026/Resources/LAP.md

-If delivery finishes at **Week 17**, I would structure the course so that all teaching is complete by then, leaving assessment and catch-up outside the formal teaching sequence.
-This also better aligns with the competency requirements of **ICTDBS507** and **ICTPRG556**.

 | Week   | Topic                                                                      | Unit Focus |
 | ------ | -------------------------------------------------------------------------- | ---------- |
 | **1**  | Course Introduction, Development Environment, Git/GitHub Workflow          | PRG556     |